HoangVuSnape/mcp-manager/fastmcp_server/README.md

 Total tools available: Z
 ```

 The OpenAPI schemas to load are configured in `config.json`.
 Multiple specifications can be provided using the `swagger` array.
-Each entry requires either a `file` or `url`, an `apiBaseUrl` and a unique `prefix` used for the mount paths.
+Each entry must include a `path` pointing to either a local file or a remote URL, an `apiBaseUrl` and a unique `prefix` used for the mount paths.

 Example `config.json`: